Implicit Association Test

 The Go-No-Go Association Task (the GNAT):

 The GNAT is very similar to the IAT in that respondents see two categories at the top of the screen (e.g. Risk or Good words).
-However, participants press the space key when they react to a stimulus that is associated with one of these categories, but do not press a key when the see a stimulus that they do not associate with those categories.
+However, participants press the space key when they react to a stimulus that is associated with one of these categories.
+They do not press a key when they see a stimulus that they do not associate with those categories.

-The GNAT is though flexible in determining the contextual bases for the evaluation of a category.
-The IAT requires that an attitude towards one category (e.g. dogs) is evaluated against a second category (e.g. cats).
-With the GNAT though, you can decide whether cats are evaluated in the context of one category (dogs), a superordinate category (animals), a generic category (pets) or with no context at all.
+The GNAT is flexible in determining the contextual bases for the evaluation of a category.
+The IAT requires an attitude towards one category (e.g. dogs) and is evaluated against a second category (e.g. cats).
+With the GNAT, you can decide whether cats are evaluated in the context of one category (dogs), a superordinate category (animals), a generic category (pets) or with no context at all.

 The Brief IAT (the BIAT):

 This test is a combination of the IAT and the GNAT.
 Respondents are presented with two categories (e.g. dogs and cats).
 They press the right key when they see a stimulus that is associated with one of these categories, and the left key when they see something that is not associated with either of those categories.
 To allow the test to be completed in around a minute the BIAT can use just two response blocks of 20 trials each.

 The IAT helps marketers understand user’s true motivations and attitudes.
 This allows us to develop content that is more emotionally engaging and psychologically persuasive.
 With traditional research we can ensure that content contains a strong link between the rational and implicit reasons for purchase.

 This kind of research enables marketers to identify the needs, interests and expectations of individual customer segments.
 It allows for more effective targeting of marketing campaigns.
 This can potentially lead to more emotionally engaging campaigns.